 Description

-The church follows a cruciform plan with the nave aligned north-south.
-Double-height transepts project to east and west, while a bowed bay containing the sanctuary occupies the north end, flanked by a sacristy and store to the east.
-An entrance porch stands at the south gable, with a secondary entrance porch set into the west re-entrant angle between the nave and transept.
+The building displays good style and proportions, retaining much fine original detailing.
+It comprises a nave aligned north-south with double-height transepts to east and west, a bowed bay containing the sanctuary at the north end, and a sacristy and store to the east.
+An entrance porch is positioned at the south gable, with a secondary entrance porch to the west in the re-entrant angle between nave and transept.

-The walls are roughcast rendered with a projecting chamfered plinth and stepped angle buttresses featuring offsetting and gablets.
-Pitched natural slate roofs are detailed with blue and black clay ridge tiles, saddle-back stone verges with corbelled kneelers and intermediate kneelers, and Celtic-cross finials.
+Externally, the walls are roughcast rendered with a projecting chamfered plinth and stepped angle buttresses with offsetting and gablets.
+Roofs are pitched natural slate with blue-black clay ridge tiles, saddle-back stone verges with corbelled kneelers and intermediate kneelers, and Celtic-cross finials.
 Ogee-profile cast-iron rainwater goods are supported on a projecting eaves course with paired corbels.

-The church sits on an elevated site with a graveyard to the south-east containing twentieth-century grave markers.
+The church sits on an elevated site with graveyard to the south-east containing twentieth-century grave markers.
 The site is bounded to the east by random rubble walling.
-The entrance to the south comprises an alcoved opening with vehicular and pedestrian accesses flanked by square-plan smooth-rendered piers with chamfered corners, copings, and ball finials supporting cast-iron gates.
+The southern entrance to the boundary comprises an alcoved gateway with vehicular and pedestrian accesses, flanked by square-plan smooth-rendered piers with chamfered corners, copings, and ball finials supporting cast-iron gates.
+The extent of listing encompasses the church, gates, and gate piers.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.